Brontomerus/brandons-site/src/data/about.md

 # Currently

 I specialize in designing, building, and leveraging systems that drive intelligent decisions using an organization's data.
-Whether in Business Intelligence or Data Science, I enjoy working with data to make measurable, tangible impacts on the company in which I work for.
+I enjoy working with data to make measurable, tangible impacts on the organization in which I work for.

+At the moment, my main occupation is Data Engineering, Management, and Governance Manager at [Accenture](https://accenture.com/).
+I am also a Founding Partner and CTO with DSP Care Solutions.

-At the moment, I work as a Data Engineering Consultant at [Accenture](https://accenture.com/), and have formally worked as an Analytics Data Engineer at RevSpring Inc, working in the healthcare RCM space.
-I also work for [Deck of Dice Gaming](https://www.shakeitupdice.com/) in my spare time, and serve as Director of Analytics, supporting both real-time and server-based analytics for their mobile applications, where I design and build systems to drive decisions.
+I have formally worked as an Analytics Data Engineer at RevSpring Inc, working in the healthcare RCM space.
+I also moonlighted for [Deck of Dice Gaming](https://www.shakeitupdice.com/) in my spare time, serving as Director of Analytics, supporting both real-time and server-based analytics for their mobile applications, where I design and build systems to drive decisions.

 # Some history

 I grew up in [Strongsville, Ohio](https://www.google.com/maps/place/Strongsville,+OH), which is a suburb directly southwest of Cleveland, Ohio.
 I attended the wonderful public schools there, and graduated from Strongsville High School in the class of 2014.
 While growing up, I enjoyed athletics and was involved in both football and baseball throughout most of my childhood and was able to pursue that because of the support from my wonderful parents, Tom and Ginny.
 I have 2 older siblings, a brother named Connor and a sister named Emmie.
-As the youngest of three, perhaps my greatest feat was still being my parents favorite despite the long odds.

 # I like